Project-Counter/cop5/source/03-specifications/03-counter-report-common-attributes-and-elements.rst

 For clarity, values such as “unknown”, “n/a” or “-” MUST NOT be used.

 If a non-empty value is required for an element and the value is empty or the element is omitted, the COUNTER Validator reports a (Critical) Error which would cause the report to fail an audit.
 If Title, Item or Publisher is empty or Data_Type Unspecified is used, the COUNTER Validator reports a Warning which might affect the result of an audit.
-See :numref:`validation-tool` for details on the error levels used by the COUNTER Validator.
+See :numref:`counter-validator` for details on the error levels used by the COUNTER Validator.